appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 _Figure 2: Example of empty SET transmission_

 In the above example, the Transmitter is sending zero SETs to the Receiver.
-This placeholder/empty request provides the Receiver to respond back with ack/err for previously transmitted SETs
+This placeholder/empty request provides the Receiver to respond back with ack/err for previously transmitted SETs.

-The SET Transmitter MAY include in the request an Accept-Language header field to indicate to the SET Recipient the preferred language(s) in which to receive error messages.
+The SET Transmitter MAY include in the request an Accept-Language header field to indicate to the SET Recipient the preferred language(s) in which to receive error message descriptions.

 ## Response Communication

 A Receiver MUST repond to the communication by sending an HTTP response.
 The body of this response is of the content type `"application/json"`.
 It MAY contain the following fields:

 `ack`
-OPTIONAL.
+REQUIRED.
 An array of strings, in which each string is the `jti` value of a previously received SET that is acknowledged in this object.
-This array MAY be empty or this field MAY be omitted to indicate that no previously received SETs are being acknowledged in this communication.
+This array MAY be empty to indicate that no previously received SETs are being acknowledged in this communication.

 `setErrs`
 OPTIONAL.
 A JSON object containing key-value pairs in which the key of a field is a string that contains the `jti` value of a previously received SET that the sender of the communication object was unable to process.
 The value of the field is a JSON object that has the following fields:

 `err`
-OPTIONAL.
+REQUIRED.
 The short reason why the specified SET failed to be processed.
 Error codes are described in Section 2.4 of [RFC8935].

 `description`
 OPTIONAL.
 An explanation of why the SET failed to be processed

-The response MUST include a Content-Language header field whose value indicates the language of the error descriptions included in the response body.
+If the response contains a `description`, then the response MUST include a Content-Language header field whose value indicates the language of the error descriptions included in the response body.
 If the SET Recipient can provide error descriptions in multiple languages, they SHOULD choose the language to use according to the value of the Accept-Language header field sent by the SET Transmitter in the transmission request, as described in Section 5.3.5 of [RFC7231].
 If the SET Transmitter did not send an Accept-Language header field, or if the SET Recipient does not support any of the languages included in the header field, the SET Recipient MUST respond with messages that are understandable by an English-speaking person, as described in Section 4.5 of [RFC2277].

 ### Success Response {#success-response}